 Photographer.
 Journalist.
 Globetrotter.

 Photographer Andrew Nelles recounts his days covering American troops in Afghanistan.

-As a freelance photojournalist, Andrew Nelles, 26, travels the globe to document presidential campaigns, major sporting events and war.
+As a freelance photojournalist, Andrew Nelles traveled the globe to document presidential campaigns, major sporting events, and war.
+He currently works as a photojournalist for The Tennessean in Nashville, Tenn.
 During his first freelance trip to Afghanistan in May 2010, he was embedded with American troops.
 Here, he recalls a few days he’ll never forget.

 We were up on a hilltop in an area of northwestern Afghanistan near Bala Murghab in the Badghis Province.
 It was hot, with temperatures in the upper 80s.